-Azure Active Directory (AD) services also provide options as like multi-factor authentication, device registration and self-service password management alongside the general active directory functionalities of plain old authentication and authorization.
+Azure Active Directory (AD) services also provide options like multi-factor authentication, device registration, and self-service password management alongside the general active directory functionalities of plain old authentication and authorization.

 The major advantage is that the Azure Active Directory services can be integrated with the core Windows Active Directory services by just 4 clicks, giving the administrators the peace of mind in managing all the authorization, authentication requests at one place.

-The most important factors that come into play when you want to choose the best of the active directory services of Azure, they are multi-tenant aware, geo-distributed and highly available.
+The most important factors that come into play when you want to choose the best of the active directory services of Azure are multi-tenant aware, geo-distributed and highly available.

-Azure AD services come with automatic failure option as Azure runs out of its 28 data centres around the world, with a replication factor or 2, you don’t even have to worry about any possible data loss.
+Azure AD services come with automatic failure option as Azure runs out of its 28 data centers around the world, with a replication factor of 2, you don’t even have to worry about any possible data loss.

 To be even precise, every of Microsoft’s own cloud offerings depends on Azure AD services for their identity needs.